Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 • paper.

-Step by step description of the creative process:
+Step-by-step description of the creative process:

 Vases with flowers drawn in pencil